abhirup-ghosh/facial-expression-classifier-app/docs/deployment-AWS-instructions.md

 REMOTE_URI=${PREFIX}:${TAG}
 ```

-The registry, called **facial-emotion-recognition**m should now be created, and should be reflected [here](https://eu-north-1.console.aws.amazon.com/ecr/private-registry/repositories?region=eu-north-1).
+The registry, called **facial-emotion-recognition** should now be created, and should be reflected [here](https://eu-north-1.console.aws.amazon.com/ecr/private-registry/repositories?region=eu-north-1).
 However, if you click the repository, there are no image tags within. [⚠️ Make sure region is same as one used for `aws configure`].

 # Publish Docker Container Image to AWS ECR